2qx/grpc-bchrpc-browser/README.md

 ## Usage

-For an example usage subscribing to transactions see `example.ts`
+For an example usage subscribing to transactions see `example/`

 ## Scripts